tum-bgd/qc4rs/README.md

 # QMLforRS
+Quantum Machine Learning for Remote Sensing

+Author: Johann Maximilian Zollner

-Analysis of the Potential of Qunatum Machine Learning for Remote Sensing
+Based on "Analysis of the Potential of Quantum Machine Learning for Remote Sensing"